 Develop and maintain a statewide transportation network that is adequate for the needs of business, agriculture and individual citizens.

-Many transportation projects for both new and existing infrastructure in California need stable funding sources.
-The California Chamber of Commerce supports a well-financed, dependable and efficient transportation financing mechanism that allows for maintenance of deteriorating infrastructure, encourages new construction projects, and ultimately creates well-payingand reliable jobs for Californians.
-The CalChamber encourages California’s leaders to ensure a fair share of funding for state transportation proposals and policies that encourage growth.
+California needs a comprehensive, well-financed, dependable and efficient transportation financing mechanism that allows for maintenance of deteriorating infrastructure, encourages new construction projects, and ultimately creates well-paying and reliable jobs for Californians.

 Supported legislation signed into law in 2010 authorizing use of design-build by the Riverside County Transportation Commission (AB 2098).

 Stopped new tax on goods movement in 2008 by leading a coalition of associations and businesses that persuaded former Governor Schwarzenegger to veto a bill to increase the cost of shipping goods and make California less competitive by imposing an illegal per-container tax in the ports of Long Beach, Los Angeles and Oakland (SB 974).

 Position: The California Chamber of Commerce does not oppose the goal of zero-emission freight movement technology, equipment and infrastructure, but the Action Plan must maintain economic competitiveness as an equal policy objective.
 Any emission goals or targets must be balanced with clear, specific and measurable economic targets, and there must be engagement with industry stakeholders in developing these targets.